Main navigation | Main content

 Student Employment opportunities for research include both on and off-campus employment.
 While you may find a number of opportunities in some disciplines, others have few to none.
 Visit the Student Employment web site for more information.

 There are a number of summer research programs in different disciplines at the U of MN.
 In addition, institutions around the country provide opportunities for students to do full time research projects during the summer.
 You can go here for a list of some of the U of MN programs.
 Other useful links include the CIC Summer Research Opportunities Program, the McNair Scholars programs, NSF Research Experiences for Undergraduates,and NIH funded programs.
 You can find other summer opportunities by searching the web.
-Deadlines are approaching rapidly (most are in February or March).
+Deadlines are typically in February and March.